 Real estate syndication returns for Investors is in the form of distributions.

 - Operations – During the property’s lifetime, any income generated is distributed to the investors.
 Consider this money to be the regular cash flow from a rental property, such as rental income.
+One can use value add real estate strategies to create additional income streams.

 - Refinance – Often, the property after the acquisition is refinanced to lower the interest burden.
 Syndications may opt for agency debt or bank funding.
 In either case, any benefit due to the reduced interest cost is passed on to the investors.